Drone safety at Vivid Sydney: What you need to know

 For the casual drone operator, the message from the Civil Aviation Safety Authority (CASA), New South Wales Police, and Destination NSW is clear: leave your drone at home.
 The allure of capturing the festival’s stunning visuals from above is overshadowed by the potential risks and legal consequences.
 Night-time and restricted airspace flying is off-limits for recreational drone users and those with operator accreditation.

-Enforcement and Monitoring
+Enforcement and monitoring

 To enforce these regulations, the New South Wales Police will deploy drone monitoring and detection technology throughout the festival.
 Their aim is to ensure there are no unauthorised flights and make sure there’s compliance with national safety laws.

-Stay Informed and Safe
+Stay informed and safe

 For those looking to learn more about drone operations during Vivid Sydney, CASA provides extensive resources, including a free CASA-verified drone safety app available through the Know Your Drone website.
 This platform is essential for all drone operators to understand the specific regulations and safety practices required for flying in restricted zones.